MatthewJDavis/matthewjdavis.github.io/_posts/2019-01-09-poke-ssl-test-java-certs.md

 # Overview

 Java uses the cacerts file as its certificate authority to validate https connections made with Java application to sites.
 It is useful to be able to verify that the cacerts file has the correct certificates added to it to connect securely to internal sites (when using internal PKI to issue certificates).
-Atalassian has created a small Java program to test connectivty.
+Atalassian has created a small Java program to test connectivity.

 Here's how to use it.

 This is tested on Ubuntu with Java default-jdk 1.7 installed and on the user's path.

-# Create SSLPoke.java and paste the code below into it.
+# Create SSLPoke.java and paste the code below into it

 vim SSLPoke.java